 - It’s better to pressure wash the tree when the tree is in a dry state.

-- Make the right choice of pressure washer nozzle as a part of the best log debarker.
+- Make the right choice of pressure washer nozzle.

 - Don’t set the pressure washer at the automatic mode.